 Salt is excellent at removing moisture from cells via osmotic pressure.
 Too much salt can make us feel thirsty, as it naturally drives water from our cells.
 This is why salt "cures" animal flesh so effectively.
 It also creates an environment that is hostile to bacteria and fungus as well.

 Boiling is essential in driving out salt, and tenderizing the meat.
-Cabbage is an excellent "wintering" vegetable because of its high density, and it keeps well in root cellars—artificial "caves" dug beneath ground—hence the natural combination of corned beef and cabbage in winter.
+Cabbage is an excellent "wintering" vegetable because of its high density, and it keeps well in root cellars—artificial "caves" dug beneath the ground—hence the natural combination of corned beef and cabbage in winter.
 It's of interest that corned beef is rarely prepared this way any longer, but is "wet cured" in a brine solution with spices.

 New York City and corned beef